ibm-cloud-docs/hs-crypto/delete-keys.md

 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.
 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.hscrypto}}.
 4. Use the **Keys** table to browse the keys in your service.
-5. Click the ⋮ icon to open a list of options for the key that you want to delete.
+5. Select the key that you want to delete and click the three dots icon to open a list of options for the key.
 6. From the options menu, click **Delete key** and confirm the key deletion in the next screen.

 After you delete a key, the key transitions to the _Destroyed_ state.
 Keys in this state are no longer recoverable.
 Metadata that is associated with the key, such as the key's deletion date, is kept in the {{site.data.keyword.hscrypto}} database.